mediaexplorer74/VkPeopleSearchApp/README.md

 This is my mini-research of VK services (or, how to use VkLib...)

 ## About
 The code based on VkLib by Stealth2012.

-2 words about the original:
+## 2 words about the original
-- A sample Windows Phone 8.1 (WinRT) app for VkLib library.
-Shows how to use VkLib to perform OAuth and to search users in VK.com.
+- A sample Windows Phone 8.1 (WinRT) app for VkLib library (obsolete; it can't connect to vk at now)
+- Shows how to use VkLib to perform OAuth and to search users in VK.com.

 ## Screenshots
 <table><tr>